kubeflow/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

     ```

 **Note**: By default, the IBM configuration is using the [Kubeflow pipeline with the Tekton backend](https://github.com/kubeflow/kfp-tekton#kubeflow-pipelines-with-tekton).
-    If you want to use the Kubeflow pipeline with the Argo backend, modify and uncomment the `argo` and `kfp-argo-multi-user` applications
-    inside the `kfctl_ibm_multi_user.yaml` and remove the `kfp-tekton-multi-user`, `tektoncd-install`, and `tektoncd-dashboard` applications.
+    If you want to use the Kubeflow pipeline with the Argo backend, modify and uncomment the `kfp-argo` applications inside the `kfctl_ibm_multi_user.yaml` and remove the `kfp-tekton` applications.

-3. Deploy Kubeflow:
+1. Deploy Kubeflow:

     ```shell
     kfctl apply -V -f ${CONFIG_FILE}
     ```

-4. Wait until the deployment finishes successfully — for example, all pods should be in the `Running` state when you run the command:
+2. Wait until the deployment finishes successfully — for example, all pods should be in the `Running` state when you run the command:

     ```shell
     kubectl get pod -n kubeflow
     ```

-5. Follow the [Creating an App ID service instance on IBM Cloud](https://cloud.ibm.com/catalog/services/app-id) guide for Kubeflow authentication.
+3. Follow the [Creating an App ID service instance on IBM Cloud](https://cloud.ibm.com/catalog/services/app-id) guide for Kubeflow authentication.
 You can also learn [how to use App ID](https://cloud.ibm.com/docs/appid?topic=appid-getting-started) with different authentication methods.

-6. Follow the [Registering your app](https://cloud.ibm.com/docs/appid?topic=appid-app#app-register) section of the App ID guide
+4. Follow the [Registering your app](https://cloud.ibm.com/docs/appid?topic=appid-app#app-register) section of the App ID guide
 to create an application with type _regularwebapp_ under the provisioned AppID
 instance.
 Make sure the _scope_ contains _email_.
 Then retrieve the following
 configuration parameters from your AppID: